Explore our portfolio

 Domain:

 Specialist infrastructure is required to keep modern military aircraft stored, fuelled, washed, maintained and operating smoothly.
-Key aspects for its masterplanning and design include compliance requirements, lighting, fire safety, drainage and surface water management, compatibility with current and future technology and conformity to international standards.
+Masterplanning and designing these includes compliance requirements, lighting, fire safety, fuelling systems, drainage and surface water management, compatibility with current and future technology and conformity to international standards.

 We can help with:Case study: AGE facility and fuel cell at RAF Lakenheath